 Due to shame and guilt, many feel isolated and alone because of their struggle with sexual sin.
 Many Christians put on a good face when sexual sin is confessed, but follow up is often lacking.
 If the Christians struggling are single, isolation is even easier and they are more prone to addiction.
 Rosaria encourages believers to see singles as a part of their family.
 She means this quite literally.

 She joked that some may call her a hippie for it, but she believes Acts 2 calls for this type of hospitality to be normal among Christians.
 Unfortunately, this kind of hospitality is scarce among Christians and it probably has a lot to do with fear of transparency.
 We don’t invite people into our homes because we’re afraid that they will see our brokenness.
 We wear our masks that hide our true selves from the world from nine to five.
-We can’t bear the idea of wearing them from nine to nine and on the weekend.
+We can’t bear the idea of wearing them from five to nine and on the weekend.

 Rosaria suggests that Sunday is the perfect day to allow people into our lives uninvited.